 - Best 4K and HD TVs under £500

-First up you'll need a compatible 4K TV with the iPlayer app, and an internet connection.
+First up you'll need a compatible 4K TV (opens in new tab) with the iPlayer app, and an internet connection.
 Obviously.
-Some set-top boxes and 4K streamers should also be compatible although there's no official list of these.

 The BBC recommends a broadband connection of "at least 40Mbit/s" for 3840-pixel Ultra HD or 20Mbit per second for 2560 pixel Ultra HD.
 In both cases, video will be streamed at 50 frames per second.

 The BBC also recommends a wired connection to the TV via ethernet rather than relying on Wi-Fi.
 We'd recommend, in this order of practicality, Powerline AV, a Mesh Wi-Fi router, or a very long ethernet cable.